MicrosoftDocs/windows-itpro-docs/windows/security/operating-system-security/data-protection/bitlocker/_bitlocker-group-policy-settings.md

 #### Reference: Allow Secure Boot for integrity validation

 Secure boot ensures that the computer's pre-boot environment loads only firmware that is digitally signed by authorized software publishers.
-Secure boot also started providing more flexibility for managing pre-boot configurations than BitLocker integrity checks prior to Windows Server 2012 and Windows 8.

 When this policy is enabled and the hardware is capable of using secure boot for BitLocker scenarios, the **Use enhanced Boot Configuration Data validation profile** group policy setting is ignored, and secure boot verifies BCD settings according to the secure boot policy setting, which is configured separately from BitLocker.